 Richard has a BSc.
 Hons. in Computing and has also attained a MSc. in Computer Forensics and Systems Security, both from the University of Greenwich in the United Kingdom.
 This was a strategic move on his part, given the Caribbean’s move to digitisation where cybersecurity is a concern and at the forefront of many discussions.

-Shanea Lewis is currently the Coordinator in the Office of the Secretary General at the Caribbean Telecommunications Union (CTU).
-Ms. Lewis is charged with planning and coordinating CTU project activities being executed by the Secretary-General.
+Shanea Lewis is currently the Policy Analyst in the Office of the Deputy Secretary-General at the Caribbean Telecommunications Union (CTU).
+Ms. Lewis is charged with planning and coordinating CTU project activities being executed by the Deputy Secretary-General.

 She has exhibited the ability to work effectively as a team member and independently.
 Ms. Lewis is a quick learner with a versatile skill set, with experience in written and oral communication and an educational background in engineering and sciences which complement strong interpersonal skills and a determination to self-improvement.